A dog-whistle for the hysterical and unlettered

 I want to thank every sheriff in America.
 Since our founding, the independently elected sheriff has been the people’s protector, who keeps law enforcement close to and accountable to people through the elected process.
 The office of sheriff is a critical part of the Anglo-American heritage of law enforcement.

 Outrage followed.
-Not from the sheriff’s, of course, but from the left.
+Not from the sheriffs, of course, but from the left.

 Sen. Brian Schatz (D. Haw.) led the charge.
 He tweeted: